ohara-ai/sdk/QUICK_START_SDK.md

 ### LeaderBoard

-Displays player rankings from a ScoreBoard contract.
+Displays player rankings from a GameScore contract.

 **Features**:
 - Sortable by wins or total prize